onehashai/onehash-connect/help/share-and-upload-files.md

 {!start-composing.md!}

 1. Click the **paperclip** (<i class="fa fa-paperclip"></i>) icon at
    the bottom of the compose box to select one or more files.
-Zulip will upload the files, and insert named links using
+OneHash Connect will upload the files, and insert named links using
    [Markdown formatting](/help/format-your-message-using-markdown#links):
    `[Link text](URL)`.